Juhyuns0n/ION-extended/README.md

 ## Demo

-The original team-project flow is available in the public [demo video](https://github.com/Juhyuns0n/ION/releases/tag/demo).
+A demo of the original team project is available in the public [demo video](https://github.com/Juhyuns0n/ION/releases/tag/demo).

 ## Architecture